Chief-myk/Chief-myk/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-"Hi, I'm Mayank, a passionate web and app developer with a strong foundation in Data Structures and Algorithms (DSA) using Java.
-I have mastered DSA and continuously refine my problem-solving skills.
-Currently, I'm pursuing my Computer Science Engineering degree while expanding my expertise in development and emerging technologies.
-Excited to take on new challenges and create impactful digital solutions!"
+"Hi, I'm Mayank — a driven Web & App Developer with a strong command of Data Structures & Algorithms in Java.
+I have a solid foundation in system design and continuously refine my problem-solving mindset through real-world projects.
+Alongside pursuing my Computer Science Engineering degree, I'm expanding my expertise in DevOps and Spring Boot to build scalable, production-ready systems.
+I’m passionate about creating meaningful digital products, eager to learn, and excited to take on impactful challenges that push me to grow and innovate."

 # 💻 Tech Stack: